kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 _Code supports ongoing dialog sessions, keeping & sending the complete chat history (during session).
 This 'Chat Completions' workflow allows 'human-like' ongoing dialogs_.
 Also useful for simple 'facts' requests, as this supports follow up questions, example: User Q1: 'who was Albert Einstein?' - and later (after OpenAI response) - User Q2: 'was _he_ also a musician and _did he_ have kids?').

 User can define his own "AI System Prompt" (in header of library 'lib_OpenAI_Chat.ino'), allowing to build a ESP32 chat device with a self defined 'personality' for dedicated use cases/bots.
+My default prompt in demo code: role of a 'good old friend'

 Architecture: All is coded in C++ native (no server based components needed, no Node.JS or Python scripts or websockets used), AUDIO handling coded natively in C++ for I2S devices (microphone and speaker).
 Just copy all .ino files into one folder and insert your personal credentials into the header sections.